-District's Response to the Finding
+District's Response to the Findings

-The District's response to the finding identified in our audit is described in the accompanying Schedule of Findings and Responses.
-We did not audit the District's response and, accordingly, we express no opinion on it.
+The District's responses to the findings identified in our audit is described in the accompanying Schedule of Findings and Responses.
+We did not audit the District's responses and, accordingly, we express no opinion on them.